A few days ago a Facebook friend shared an interesting article:

 As a pale, blond foreigner I was stared at no matter what I wore and had to deal with occasional comments ranging from an overly friendly ‘hello beautiful’ to a not so friendly ‘hey sexy bitch’.

 But when I decided to wear shorts (simple, sporty, definitely not too short shorts) it seemed to get worse.
 Everywhere I had to walk felt twice as far away.
 The constant staring, comments, men looking at me as if I was the scum of the earth… I know I should be able to ignore it (I have traveled enough, try men in Latin America, they can be annoying and a lot more aggressive at it!).
 But I couldn’t ignore it.
 And so I’d cover up again.

 Choosing your wardrobe is not the only issue when living in the Maldives though.
 Away from the resorts, the sale and consumption of alcohol is forbidden, as are pork products so forget about that bacon sandwich idea.

-The aforementioned article also shows a leaflet issued as part of this campaign in Qatar stating:
+The aforementioned article about Qatar also shows a leaflet issued as part of their campaign stating:

 “Whoever makes any gesture, recites songs, utters indecent phrases, or does any obscene act by any means in or near any public place shall be punished with imprisonment for a period not exceeding six months, and with a fine not exceeding three thousand Riyals or with any of these penalties.”